 Dairy Care Program

-New DVM Rotation at the Ontario Veterinary College:
+DVM Rotation at the Ontario Veterinary College: DAIRY CATTLE WELFARE

-Dairy Cattle Welfare will be a week-long rotation at the Ontario Veterinary College, offered twice during the academic year - once in each of the Fall and Winter semesters.
+Dairy Cattle Welfare is a week-long rotation at the Ontario Veterinary College, offered twice during the academic year.

 2. Carry out practical dairy cattle welfare assessments.